damianhakert/damianhakert.github.io/source/posts/2016-07-28-the-basics-of-gitlab-ci.html.md

 Let's take a look at our artifacts:

 ![](/images/blogimages/ci-logic/clean-artifacts.png)
-{TODO: make new screenshot!}

 Hmm, we do not need that "compile" file to be downloadable.
-Let's make our temporary artifactas expireable by setting <nobr>`expire_in: 20 minutes`</nobr>.
+Let's make our temporary artifactas expireable by setting `expire_in: 20 minutes` .
 It might look like a cheat, but it works and serves the purpose:
 {: .step}

 ```yaml